Babylon Health: Unsupported claims and chatbot safety

 There have been concerns raised regarding the governance of Babylon Health, in particular the use of misleading promotional claims and the safety and quality of the advice offered by its artificially intelligent chatbot.
 Critical safety concerns relating to the chatbot were raised with UK regulatory authorities.

-In June 2018, the company announced that its AI had the ability to diagnose health issues as well as a human doctor, however these claims have been widely disputed and the methods of evaluation utilised by Babylon discredited.
+In June 2018, the company announced that its AI could diagnose health issues as well as a human doctor, however, these claims have been widely disputed and the methods of evaluation utilized by Babylon discredited.
 In November 2018, a Lancet publication concluded; "Babylon's study does not offer convincing evidence that its Babylon Diagnostic and Triage System can perform better than doctors in any realistic situation, and there is a possibility that it might perform significantly worse.
 If this study is the only evidence for the performance of the Babylon Diagnostic and Triage System, then it appears to be early in stage 2 of the STEAD framework (preclinical).
 Further clinical evaluation is necessary to ensure confidence in patient safety."

 The safety concerns relating to the chatbot highlighted significant gaps within the medical device regulatory framework for eHealth Apps.
-Currently in the UK, AI Healthcare chatbots can be registered as a class 1 medical device (comparable to spectacles and walking frames), hence are not subject to any form of regulatory approval.
+Currently, in the UK, AI Healthcare chatbots can be registered as a class 1 medical device (comparable to spectacles and walking frames), hence are not subject to any form of regulatory approval.

-In February 2020, safety concerning relating to the Babylon AI Chatbot were the subject of a BBC Newsnight investigation.
+In February 2020, safety concerns relating to the Babylon AI Chatbot were the subject of a BBC Newsnight investigation.
 The UK's medical device regulatory body, MHRA, has acknowledged the 'concerns' regarding Babylon Health.